Believing Your Dreams Into Reality

 Why Do Most People Miss the Jewels?

-shall find."
-The ego's game, as we'll see in a minute, is, "Seek and don't
+and ye shall find."
+The ego's game, as we'll see in a minute, is, "Seek

-find."
-And most of us most of the time are controlled by our egos.
-We act
+and don't find."
+And most of us most of the time are controlled by our

-from the survival, sex and power centers, the frightened insecure places.
+egos.
+We act from the survival, sex and power centers, the frightened

 Imagine your ego as the president of your company.
 By considering following the suggestions in this book what you are doing is contemplating merging your little company with a much larger Corporation.
 Naturally your ego is scared.
 It's afraid of being fired or being swallowed up or shunted off to one side.
 And, since your ego at the moment controls the majority of your voting shares, you aren't going to get anywhere by fighting it or ignoring its wishes.
 What you have to do is let your ego into your heart center where it can see that you really do honor and love and respect it and that it will play a role in the new Company that will be much more interesting and exciting and rewarding than its old job ever was.
 If it still isn't convinced, let it read over a copy of the new incredibly generous Retirement Plan.